Generic Name: Cefoxitin sodium

 Dosage Form: injection, powder, for solution

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Cefoxitin for Injection, USP and other antibacterial drugs, Cefoxitin for Injection, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Cefoxitin FOR INJECTION and other antibacterial drugs, Cefoxitin FOR INJECTION should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

-Each Pharmacy Bulk Package Bottle contains sterile Cefoxitin sodium, USP equivalent to 10 gram of Cefoxitin and is intended for intravenous infusion only.
+Each pharmacy bulk package bottle contains sterile Cefoxitin sodium, USP equivalent to 10 g of Cefoxitin and is intended for intravenous infusion only.
 A pharmacy bulk package is a container of a sterile preparation for parenteral use that contains many single doses.
 The contents are intended for use in a pharmacy admixture service and are restricted to the preparation of admixtures for intravenous infusion.
 FURTHER DILUTION IS REQUIRED BEFORE USE.
 RECONSTITUTED BULK SOLUTION SHOULD NOT BE USED FOR DIRECT INFUSION.
+RECONSTITUTED STOCK SOLUTION MUST BE TRANSFERRED AND FURTHER DILUTED FOR I.V.
+INFUSION.

 Following an intravenous dose of 1 gram, serum concentrations were 110 mcg/mL at 5 minutes, declining to less than 1 mcg/mL at 4 hours.
 The half-life after an intravenous dose is 41 to 59 minutes.
 Approximately 85 percent of Cefoxitin is excreted unchanged by the kidneys over a 6-hour period, resulting in high urinary concentrations.
 Probenecid slows tubular excretion and produces higher serum levels and increases the duration of measurable serum concentrations.